Qetesh/kube-watchtower/README.md

 - [x] Notifier formatter(Start log, Update log)
 - [x] CronJob support
 - [x] Private registry support via ImagePullSecrets
-- [ ] Namespace denylist support
+- [x] Namespace denylist support
 - [ ] Rollout timeout support
 - [ ] Check only mode support
+- [ ] Removes old images after updating(Due to architectural limits, image pruning is not supported.
+Suggestions are welcome)

 ---

 ### ❓ FAQ

-Q: My container isn’t being monitored.
+Q: My container isn't being monitored.
 Why?

-Ensure that imagePullPolicy is set to Always, and the container name is not listed in DISABLE_CONTAINERS.
+Ensure that imagePullPolicy is set to Always, and the namespace is not listed in DISABLE_NAMESPACES.

 Q: Can I monitor private registries?

 Yes.
-Make sure your cluster is configured with valid ImagePullSecrets. kube-watchtower automatically uses the Pod’s service account credentials.
+Make sure your cluster is configured with valid ImagePullSecrets. kube-watchtower automatically uses the Pod's service account credentials.

 Q: What happens if an update fails?

 Kubernetes will automatically roll back the Deployment.
 You can also receive failure notifications via your configured Shoutrrr channel.

-Q: Can I monitor multiple namespaces?
+Q: How do I exclude specific namespaces?

-Yes.
-Leave the NAMESPACE variable empty to monitor all namespaces (requires proper RBAC permissions).
+Set the DISABLE_NAMESPACES environment variable with a comma-separated list of namespace names to exclude.
+Example: `DISABLE_NAMESPACES=kube-system,kube-public,default`

 ---